clipmove/NotBlood/package/common/README.txt

 * Switch to last active weapon if TNT/spray can is active when entering water
 * Basic room over room support for positional audio
 * Autosaving support for collecting keys and start of level
-* BloodGDX style difficulty options for singleplayer
+* BloodGDX style difficulty options for single-player
 * Set item box selection to activated item
 * Ability to record DOS compatible demos
 * Drag and drop folder mod support
 * Customizable palette adjustment
-* New singleplayer cheats
+* New single-player cheats
 * Weapon selection bar
 * Mirror mode
 * Auto crouch